Investing in HASS and Indigenous research communities

 Register your interest

-If you are interested in being part of the HASS RDC consultations, please register your interest by completing the form below.
+If you are interested in keeping up to date with the HASS Research Data Commons and Indigenous Research Capability, please register your interest by completing the form below.

-We will provide further information on next steps in the consultation process to those that have registered and all relevant stakeholders.
+We will send emails with updates on the program to those that have registered and all relevant stakeholders.